 A Wilhelm Scream is heard.
 Let’s be honest, you can’t have a Star Wars movie without a Wilhelm Scream.

 I gotta love the part with Obi-Wan using his mind trick to persuade a death stick dealer into quitting his career as drug smuggler.
-I guess Obi-Wan must’ve taken Ronald & Nancy Reagan’s advice on “Just say no.”
+I guess Obi-Wan must’ve taken Ronald & Nancy Reagan’s advice saying “Just say no.”

 The only good part with Anakin, is when he sees his mother one last time, as he watched her die, due to her wounds from a couple of Tusken Raiders.
 As a result, he goes on a cold blooded rampage against them.